paulpod/neuromanticsdotnet/source/portfolio/index.md

 [![Service Finder screens](/portfolioimg/nhs-servicefinder-02.jpg)](/portfolioimg/nhs-servicefinder-02.jpg)

+Service Finder is a tool for a wide range of healthcare professionals in a wide range of settings to look for the most appropriate service to send a patient.
+This can mean a paramedic or district nurse visiting a non-urgent patient using the mobile implementation, or a pharmacist or 999 non-emergency callback operator using the large screen version.

-I'm writing up a comprehensive exploration of the [search design that is central to Service Finder here.](https://neuromantics.net/2019/02/16/search-for-nhs-digital/)
+I have written up a comprehensive exploration of the [search design that is central to Service Finder here.](https://neuromantics.net/2019/02/16/search-for-nhs-digital/)

+Profile Updater is a tool that allows service operators (in the first iteration, pharmacies) to update the central NHS directory of services with their opening times and the specific patient services they offer.

 2017 / Department for International Trade